AdobeDocs/commerce-frontend-core/src/pages/guide/themes/index.md

 ---
-group: frontend-developer-guide
-title: Themes overview
+title: Themes | Commerce Frontend Development
-functional_areas:
-  - Frontend
-  - Theme
+description:
 ---

-## Themes overview
+# Themes

 A *theme* is a component of application which provides a consistent look and feel (visual design) for entire application area (for example, [storefront](https://glossary.magento.com/storefront) or Sdmin) using a combination of custom templates, layouts, styles or images.